projecttacoma/deqm-test-server/README.md

 Follow the [MongoDB Community Edition installation guide](https://docs.mongodb.com/manual/installation/) for your platform, and follow the commands for running MongoDB on your machine.

+### Docker

+This test server can be run with Docker by calling `docker-compose up --build`.

 ## Usage

 Once MongoDB is running on your machine, run the `npm start` command to start up the FHIR server at `localhost:3000`.
 The server can also be run in "watch" mode with `npm run start:watch`.